XantreDev/preact-signals/packages/utils/README.md

 ## `@preact-signals/utils/hocs`: High Order Components (HOCs)

-HOCs in this entry allow you to inject signals or `uncached` instances into props, aiding in the creation of reusable and composable logic across various components.
+HOCs in this entry allow you to inject signals or `ReactiveRef`-s into props, aiding in the creation of reusable and composable logic across various components.

 Examples: